eberjand/PokeBoxDS/README.md

 ### Planned future features

-* Move Pokémon between your game's save data and a your SD card
+* Move Pokémon and items between your game's save data and your SD card
   * and a ton of subfeatures within this that aren't worth detailing yet like Box Groups, generation conversion, etc.
 * Support for the GB/GBC Pokémon games: Red, Green, Blue, Yellow, Gold, Silver, Crystal
   * Only with `.sav` files on the SD card, such as those created by [Goomba Color](http://www.dwedit.org/gba/goombacolor.php).